 Ormazine Side Effects

-Note: This page contains side effects data for the generic drug chlorpromazine.
-It is possible that some of the dosage forms included below may not apply to the brand name Ormazine.
+Note: This document contains side effect information about chlorpromazine.
+Some dosage forms listed on this page may not apply to the brand name Ormazine.

 Side effects include: